-You must still follow our Key Times and Full Centre Supervision regulations.
 You can use our Key Time regulations to help you manage your exam timetable while still complying with any required social distancing arrangements.
+You must follow your usual Key Times when running exams in the June series.
+You must also make sure you are using the correct timetable for your administrative zone.